apache/spark/docs/programming-guide.md

 Accumulators are variables that are only "added" to through an associative operation and can therefore be efficiently supported in parallel.
 They can be used to implement counters (as in MapReduce) or sums.
 Spark natively supports accumulators of numeric types, and programmers can add support for new types.
+Accumulator values are displayed in Spark's UI and can be useful for understanding the progress of running stages.

 An accumulator is created from an initial value `v` by calling `SparkContext.accumulator(v)`.
 Tasks running on the cluster can then add to it using the `add` method or the `+=` operator (in Scala and Python).